Cher Is Broke And Dying? Shocking Court Papers Reveal Diva Could Be Pushed To Bankruptcy

 “Cher’s scrambling to replenish her bank account!”

-Insiders close to the source blabbed that the singer said she wants to get back on the road touring as soon as she can in a last attempt to make some big money while she can.
+Insiders close to the source blabbed that the singer said she wants to get back on the road in a last attempt to make some big money while she can.

 A photo posted by Cher (@cher) on

 Is Cher going to be well enough to perform at these residencies in the new year?
 This new lawsuit is sure to bring on some extra stress for the ill singer.
 Insiders are concerned about Cher and fear that she cannot handle all that she is putting her frail self through.

 “This is NOT what Cher expected to be doing in her golden years.
 But she may have no choice!
 And given her already fragile physical condition — it may kill her!”

 Cher was reportedly diagnosed with the Epstein-Barr virus in the late ’80s, according to USA Today.